ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 How to Disarm
 =============

-Unlike APM:Copter, plane does not have a way of disarming using the transmitter.
-The reason for this is that the copter method of disarming (left rudder and minimum throttle) is sometimes used by pilots while flying.
-There is too great a risk of an accidental disarm while flying.
+Since APM:Plane 3.4.0 it is possible to disarm using the transmitter.
+This is done holding throttle at minimum and rudder to the left for 2 seconds.
+In ArduPlane this condition could be accidentally triggered by pilots while flying so there are additional requirements prior to disarm:

+-  You need to allow rudder disarming by changing **ARMING_RUDDER** parameter to 2 (ArmOrDisarm).
+-  The flight controller needs to make sure that you are not actually flying.
+There is an algorithm for this that uses the **airspeed sensor** readings.
+So you need this source available and giving values lower enough (in a windy day you might not be able to disarm even landed if the plane thinks you are still flying)

-To disarm you need to use one of the following methods:
+You can also disarm without using the transmitter with one of the following methods:

 -  use a ground station to issue a disarm command
 -  use the safety switch on your aircraft (on Pixhawk)